Daniel Brodie, M.D. – Chair, Executive Committee

 Dr. Arthur S. Slutsky is a critical care physician whose research, teaching and patient care has touched broad sectors of the health care community.
 His research interests span the fields of acute respiratory failure, non-conventional ventilation, classic respiratory mechanics, asthma pathophysiology, lung transplantation, myocardial preservation during cardiac surgery, and recently, the primary role mechanical ventilation plays in the development of subsequent lung injury and multiple organ failure.

-Dr. Slutsky has been Vice-President, Research, St. Michael’s Hospital, Toronto, and Director, Interdepartmental Division of Critical Care Medicine, University of Toronto since 2000.
+Dr. Slutsky was Director, Interdepartmental Division of Critical Care Medicine, University of Toronto from 2000-2013; and was Vice-President, Research, St. Michael’s Hospital, Toronto, from 2000-2018.

 Alain Combes, M.D. – Co-Chair, Conference Committee